Breakdown of Kinetic Compensation Effect in Physical Desorption: Results

 \subsection{Correlations}

 A thermodynamic point of view posits that the changes in $\nu$ can be attributed to changes in the entropy \cite{Sharp:01,Gottstein:98}.
-This view is somewhat contained within the Erying-Polanyi equation \cite{Erying:35,Erying:35a} as developed to explain the significance of the parameters $E_a$ and $\nu$. $E_a$ is associated with the enthalpy of activation $\Delta H$, and $\nu$ has a frequency component, $\kappa$, a temperature dependence, and an entropy component $\Delta S$ \cite{Gottstein:98}, \beq k = \kappa \frac{k_B T}{h} e^{\frac{\Delta S}{k_B}} e^{\frac{-\Delta H}{k_B T}}, \eeq where, $h$ is Planck's constant.
-It follows that for the non-interacting case, $\epsilon=0$, the changes in $\Delta S$ are precisely canceled by the increasing temperature resulting in a constant $\nu$.
-Hence, the frequency component of $\nu$ is unchnaged due to the fact that desorption and diffusion events are unaffected by the presence of nearest neighbors.
-In Fig.~\ref{fig:nuvscov} we observed that $\nu$ always starts and ends at, or close to, $1$ for all regimes: during the initial and final phases of the desorption process, the entropy is at its lowest, and approaches zero at the very beginning and end.
+This view is somewhat contained within the Erying-Polanyi equation \cite{Erying:35,Erying:35a,Yelon:12}, where $E_a$ is associated with the enthalpy of activation $\Delta H$, and $\nu$ has a frequency component, $\kappa$, a temperature dependence, and an entropy component $\Delta S$ \cite{Gottstein:98}, \beq k = \kappa \frac{k_B T}{h} e^{\frac{\Delta S}{k_B}} e^{\frac{-\Delta H}{k_B T}}, \eeq where, $h$ is Planck's constant.
+It follows that for the non-interacting case, $\epsilon=0$, the frequency component of $\nu$ is unchanged due to the fact that desorption and diffusion events are unaffected by the presence of nearest neighbors, and the changes in $\Delta S$ are perhaps sufficiently small in this regime, since the number of available microstates from one state to the next does not change significantly with the desorption or diffusion of a single particle.
+In Fig.~\ref{fig:nuvscov} we observe that $\nu$ always starts and ends at, or close to, $1$ for all regimes: during the initial and final phases of the desorption process, the entropy is at its lowest, and approaches zero at the very beginning and end.
 At intermediate times/temperatures the entropy increases due to the number of microstates that now become available.
 In all cases, $\epsilon \ge 0$, the initial phase of desorption occurs through eating away of the large, percolating, connected cluster of occupied sites.
 Yet, in the non-interacting case, there is a lack of correlation as to which sites become unoccupied, while with increasing $\epsilon$, site occupation is correlated over longer timescales as desorption due to the fact that desorption and diffusion events are slowed down.
 These enhanced correlations can be quantified through the time autocorrelation function for site occupation: $C_{j} = <\sigma_{j}(t+\tau)\sigma_{j}(t)>$, where $\sigma$ is the site occupation number, which takes on the values 0 or 1, and $\tau$ is the time lag over which correlations are measured.
-The results of Fig.~\ref{fig:Cit}(left) demonstrate that correlations in site occupation become greatly enhanced as $\epsilon$ increases.
+The results of Fig.~\ref{fig:Cit} (left) demonstrate that correlations in site occupation become greatly enhanced as $\epsilon$ increases.